Photo by: Karl Maasdam/Oregon State Athletics

 Jenna Villa led the Beavers in scoring with 20 points, including a 9-for-10 day at the free throw line.
 Tiara Bolden scored 19 points while pulling down eight rebounds.
 Lizzy Williamson added 12 points and was a rebound short of a double-double.

-Kennedie Shuler scored eight points and dished out five assists to move into a tie for third in the single-season assists rankings with coach Sydney Wiese (2014-15) at 179.
+Kennedie Shuler scored eight points and dished out five assists to move into for fourth in the single-season assists rankings, one behind coach Sydney Wiese (2014-15, 179) at 178.
 Shuler now ranks second all-time among juniors after passing Talia von Oelhoffen.

 As with past games between the new Pacific Northwest rivals, the game was a fight from the beginning.
 Gonzaga led 19-17 after the first quarter but Oregon State clamped down defensively and held GU to eight second-quarter points en route to a 28-27 halftime lead.